flashbots/suave-geth/README.md

 ![image](suave/docs/conf_comp_request_flow.png)

-confidential compute requests (`OffchainTx`) are only intermediary message between the user requesting confidential computation and the execution node, and are not currently propagated through the mempool or included in blocks.
+confidential compute requests (`OffchainTx`) are only intermediary messages between the user requesting confidential computation and the execution node, and are not currently propagated through the mempool or included in blocks.
 The results of those computations (`OffchainExecutedTx`) are treated as regular transactions.

 ```go
 type OffchainTx struct {